 Object Description VLAN User A VLAN User is a module that uses services of the VLAN management functionality to configure VLAN memberships and VLAN port configuration such as PVID, UVID.
-Currently we support following VLAN : - Admin : This is referred as static. - NAS : NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Authentication Server. - Voice VLAN : Voice VLAN is a VLAN configured specially for voice traffic typically originating from IP phones. - MVR : MVR is used to eliminate the need to duplicate multicast traffic for subscribers in each VLAN.
-Multicast traffic for all channels is sent only on a single (multicast) VLAN.
-Port Members A row of check boxes for each port is displayed for each VLAN ID.
-If a port is included in a VLAN, an image 🗹 will be displayed.
+Currently we support following VLAN : - Admin : This is referred as static. - NAS : NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Authentication Server. - GVRP : GVRP (GARP VLAN Registration Protocol or Generic VLAN Registration Protocol) is a protocol that facilitates control of virtual local area networks (VLANs) within a larger network . - Voice VLAN : Voice VLAN is a VLAN configured specially for voice traffic typically originating from IP phones. - MVR : MVR is used to eliminate the need to duplicate multicast traffic for subscribers in each VLAN.
+Multicast traffic for all channels is sent only on a single (multicast) VLAN. • Port Members A row of check boxes for each port is displayed for each VLAN ID.
+If a port is included in a VLAN, an image will be displayed.
 If a port is included in a Forbidden port list, an image 🗵 will be displayed.
 If a port is included in a Forbidden port list and dynamic VLAN user register VLAN on same Forbidden port, then conflict port will be displayed as conflict port.
 VLAN Membership The VLAN Membership Status page shall show the current VLAN port members for all VLANs configured by a selected VLAN User (selection shall be allowed by a Combo Box).
 When ALL VLAN Users are selected, it shall show this information for all the VLAN Users, and this is by default.
 VLAN membership allows the frames classified to the VLAN ID to be forwarded on the respective VLAN member ports.

-Combined Select VLAN Users from this drop-down list.
+Combined Select VLAN Users from this drop down list.

-Auto-refresh 🛄 Check this box to refresh the page automatically.
+Auto-refresh Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.